nst/UniBinary/README.md

 # UniBinary

-_A binary-to-text encoding format.
-Encodes 3 bytes in 2 Unicode character.
-Think "Base64 for Unicode" with RLE compression._
+_A data-to-unicode encoding format.
+Think "Base64 for Unicode", with RLE compression._

 ### What is UniBinary

-UniBinary is an encoding format to encode binary data into Unicode text.
+UniBinary is an encoding format to encode data into Unicode text.

+UniBinary stores:

+    - 2 ASCII 128 characters into 1 Unicode character
+    - 3 arbitrary bytes into 1 Unicode character

-UniBinary stores 3 bytes in 2 Unicode characters, where Base64 uses 4 ASCII characters.
+whereas Base64 stores 3 bytes into 4 ASCII characters.

-UniBinary uses displayable Unicode characters that you can copy / paste.

             | UniBinary (Unicode) | Base64 (ASCII)
     --------+---------------------+----------------
      6 bits |                     | 1 character
     12 bits | 1 character         |
+    2 ASCII | 1 character         |
     3 bytes | 2 character         | 4 characters

+As Base64, UniBinary uses only displayable characters that you can copy / paste.

 ### Usage